Waveney Valley line: History

-The line was closed to passenger services on 5 January 1953.
-With the last passenger train from Tivetshall junction to Beccles pulled by ex GER Class C32 (LNE classification) Class F3 2-4-2 tank locomotive No 67128 (British Railways number).
+The line was closed to passenger services on 5 January 1953, with the last passenger train running from Tivetshall junction to Beccles, pulled by ex-LNER class F3 No. 67128.

 A Light Railway Order was obtained in November 1954, after which there were some special services run by railway enthusiasts.

 From 1960 the line was split into sections – Tivetshall to Harleston and Beccles to Bungay.

 The lines were finally closed from 19 April 1966 during the Beeching Axe and the track eventually removed.
 Some of the last wagon loads to leave Ditchingham were sand and gravel from Broome Heath, used in the construction of Hammersmith fly-over in west London.

 In the early 1980s, many of the remaining old buildings, including stations and goods yards, were demolished to make way for a new road (the A143).

 Services

 The line ran regular passenger and freight services daily, except for Sundays.
 This was a condition placed on the railway by landowners in the Starston area of Norfolk who had to give their consent before the line could be built.

-Departing from Beccles there were stations at Geldeston, Ellingham, Ditchingham, Bungay, Earsham, Homersfield, Harleston, Pulham St. Mary, Pulham Market before the line terminated at Tivetshall.
+Departing from Beccles there were stations at Geldeston, Ellingham, Ditchingham, Bungay, Earsham, Homersfield, Harleston, Pulham St. Mary, and Pulham Market before the line terminated at Tivetshall.

-During World War I however, troop trains were known to operate each day.
-By October 1915, trains had reached their peak of 8 trains per day, but the demands of World War I reduced this to 6 trains per day in 1917.
+During World War I, however, troop trains were known to operate each day.
+By October 1915, trains had reached their peak of 8 trains per day, but the demands of the war reduced this to 6 trains per day in 1917.

-During world war two there was a large increase in traffic, this was due to the airfields and military establishments built along the line.
-Bombs were stored on a bomb dump near Earsham Hall until, after the war, the unused bombs were taken away and disposed of – this continued until 1954.
+During World War II, there was a large increase in traffic.
+This was due to the airfields and military establishments being built along the line.
+Bombs were stored on a bomb dump near Earsham Hall until, after the war, the unused bombs were taken away and disposed of; this continued until 1954.

-By 1953, when passenger services closed, services had remained unchanged for 36 years.
+By 1953, when passenger services ceased, services had remained unchanged for 36 years.